 The end date for the extended support for SharePoint Server 2013 is just around the corner on April 11, 2023.
-You are left with only two safe options if your organization is still running SharePoint 2013-
+Due to SharePoint 2013 end-of-life, you are left with only two safe options if your organization is still running SharePoint 2013-

 One more choice, albeit not a smart one, is you could go on using SharePoint 2013 unsupported, but that comes with countless risks.
 If you think opting for an upgrade or migration project need not be right at the top of your to-do list now, think again.
 You will find the risks associated with running unsupported quite alarming.